Bengaluru FC owner Parth Jindal: I would do anything to sign Sahal Abdul Samad | Goal.com

 During the candid conversation online, the Blues owner not only assured the fanbase quality signings in the transfer window but also gave a couple of updates without revealing names.

 He said, "This time, I am directly monitoring the decisions.
-You will get a player who will score goals.
+We will give you a player who will score goals.

 "We have signed a couple of very exciting youngsters from I-League and Mumbai City who will come in and shore up the defence.
 There are a couple of Indian players with whom discussions are going on - if I reveal them, the fans are going to go crazy.
 They have played for Bengaluru FC before.
 They are currently with other ISL clubs.